Our Services

 This can become serious quickly and requires urgent evaluation.

 Anemia affects red blood cells, but plasma still plays a key role in nutrient transport.
 Low iron or inadequate B12 can reduce oxygen delivery, leading to persistent weakness, brain fog, tingling in hands or feet, and shortness of breath.
-If you're experiencing these symptoms, you can use this free Vitamin B12 Deficiency symptom checker to help determine if you should consult a doctor about B12 levels.
+If you're experiencing unexplained weakness or these related symptoms, you can quickly check your symptoms with a free AI-powered tool to help determine whether you should consult a doctor.

 Plasma contains essential electrolytes.
 Abnormal sodium, potassium, or calcium levels can cause: